NatronGitHub/Natron/Documentation/source/plugins/net.sf.cimg.CImgBilateralGuided.rst

 SmoothBilateralGuided node
 ==========================

-*This documentation is for version 2.0 of SmoothBilateralGuided.*
+*This documentation is for version 2.0 of SmoothBilateralGuided (net.sf.cimg.CImgBilateralGuided).*

 Description
 -----------